Exclusive: French carmakers back German bid to delay CO2 curbs - sources

 France will study the German initiative "just as we would any other proposal", the government official said.

-"But as things stand we remain in favor of the agreed deal," the official added.
+"But as things stand we remain in favour of the agreed deal," the official added.
 The French carmakers' 11th-hour position is "not something we would take into account".

 Paris has yet to respond, a German government official said.
 "It's not clear if they will support the French carmakers' position."